Quiz Topic Sheet

 Quiz questions preview

-• By what name is the spiritual entity of Vatican City State known?
+• In which city is the Vatican City State located?